khanonjs/khanon.js-website/public/docs/0-what-is-khanon-js.md

 Khanon.js is fully developed in [Typescript](https://www.typescriptlang.org/).

-All the features mentioned before will be easily added to your project throught **class, method, or property decorators**, making the **code clean and reusable**.
+All the features mentioned before are easily implemented to your project throught **class, method, or property decorators**, making the **code clean and reusable**.

 You can for example create an action which consist in rendering rain over the scene.
 This action would be implemented by a `SceneAction` decorated class, and could be used from any of the scenes.
 Same for actors, states, player events, and many others.